 How To Boost Your Immune System With Nutrition

-Given the growing public health concern of recent events, there has been increased awareness on the immune system and ways to maximize its function.
-If you remember your high school science classes, the immune system is a very complex system involving many organs, tissues, and cells that work together to keep us healthy and protected from infections.
-It does so without any instruction, and it does a beautiful job identifying and destroying pathogens (disease-causing bacteria, virus or parasites) when we don’t even realize it is doing so (thank you, human body).
+Given the public health concerns of a global pandemic, there has been increased awareness on the immune system and ways to maximize its function.
+If you remember your high school science classes, the immune system is a very complex system.
+It involves many organs, tissues, and cells that work together to keep us healthy and protected from infections.
+It does so without any instruction.
+And it does a beautiful job of identifying and destroying pathogens (disease-causing bacteria, virus or parasites) when we don’t even realize it is doing so.
+Thank you, human body!

-Because we are constantly exposed to airborne conditions, environmental toxins (even in our shampoos and cosmetics), and air pollutants that can compromise our health, adopting practices that help the immune system stay strong is extremely important to prevent infections and other complications.
-So, we’ve gathered the best tips on how to boost the immune system naturally, through nutrition and everyday lifestyle practices.
+We are constantly exposed to airborne conditions, environmental toxins (even in our shampoos and cosmetics), and air pollutants that can compromise our health.
+So, adopting practices that help the immune system stay strong is extremely important to prevent infections and other complications.
+We’ve gathered the best tips on how to boost the immune system naturally, through nutrition and everyday lifestyle practices.

 - Wash your hands with soap for at least 20 seconds

 - Cover your cough or sneeze with a tissue